aiida-vasp/aiida-vasp/docs/source/workchains/vasp.rst

 Extra inputs
 ^^^^^^^^^^^^

-The ``VaspWorkChain`` can take other inputs that allow for higher control of the workchain itself.
+The :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>` can take other inputs that allow for higher control of the workchain itself.

 * ``settings``, type: :py:class:`aiida.orm.nodes.data.dict.Dict`.
 Dictionary containing parameters not related to `VASP`_ itself, e.g. parser settings, selective dynamics, etc.
 * ``wavecar``, type: :py:class:`aiida_vasp.data.WavefunData`.
 It contains the wavefunctions of the Kohn-Sham equation as stored in the `WAVECAR`_ file.
 It can be used to restart a calculation in a very efficient manner.